githubtraining/reviewing-a-pull-request/responses/06_final-flow.md

 ### :keyboard: Activity: Request a reviewer

 1. Create a branch based on `master` in this repository.
 (You can do this locally, or from the GitHub UI.
 If you aren't sure how to do this, try the [Introduction to GitHub course](https://lab.github.com/githubtraining/introduction-to-github) and then come back to give it another try.
 1. While checked out to your branch, make a change of your choosing to your project.
+Your change can be to the code in the `index.html` file, to the `README.md`, or anything else you'd like.
 1. Open a pull request.
 1. In the pull request, click **Request** in the right sidebar under **Reviewers**.
 1. Type the username of the person or the name of the team you're asking to review your changes, then click their team name or username to request a review.
 If you don't know who to request, go ahead and assign `@githubteacher`.